 Having scrubbed up and had breakfast I said to The Chef that I would have expected the car park to have been much busier by then, but never mind.

-Next was a walk up to the nearby campsite for a look round and to ensure it wasn't too grotty and had vacant spaces.
+Next was a walk up to the nearby Playa Las Dunas campsite for a look round and to ensure it wasn't too grotty and had vacant spaces.
 Following a look round it was acceptable.
 We chose the pitch that we wanted and made our way to Reception.
 Well rather The Chef did while I made my way back to the beach to get the vehicle.
 We would have loved to spend another day down on the car park, but we needed facilities to get our washing up to date, dump waste water etc, and some mains electricity.

 As soon as I could, I went to the toilet block to empty the loo and have a look round.
 On entering the toilet section there they were, opposite a line of traditional toilets, a line of Shanks Squatters.
-The greatest contribution to our former Empire.
+The greatest contribution we made to our former Empire.
 It's introduction made the spade obsolete.
 I can only assume they get North African Muslims over, who would consider such a facility a five-star luxury, and a major improvement on a hole in the ground.
-Since there was no toilet paper provided, I assumed it had been the Muslims that ran off with it, probably using it to write down the registration numbers of French motorhomes which pass through here.
+Since there was no toilet paper provided, I assumed it had been the Muslims who ran off with it, probably using it to write down the registration numbers of French motorhomes which pass through here.

 Having set ourselves up we just lazed around on what was another very hot day, probably 28˚C again.